lauraenria/Natours-Project/README.md

 # Learning tips

 * The best way to perform a basic reset using the universal selector
-    * * How to set project-wide font definitions.

 * How to set project-wide font definitions.